rackerlabs/support-how-to/content/how-to/cloud-servers/install-an-ssl-certificate/index.md

 If you do not see this message, it indicates there may be a syntax issue in your Nginx config files.

-**hese errors will need to be addressed before completing the next step.
-Do not proceed until you've received a Syntax OK message**.
+**WARNING:** These errors will need to be addressed before completing the next step.
+Do not proceed until you've received a Syntax OK message

 Once the syntax check returns OK, run the following command to reload Nginx:
 ```sh